 The NAFC Education Foundation is an official partner with the Floyd County Chapter of Blessings in a Backpack.
-This group of volunteers is dedicated to making Floyd County a “hunger free zone” for all elementary school children.
-In conjunction with the national Blessings in a Backpack organization, the Floyd County Chapter aims to make sure that nearly 1,200 NAFC school children who rely on the federal free and reduced lunch program for their weekly meals, don’t go hungry on the weekend when school is closed.
+This group of volunteers is dedicated to making Floyd County a “hunger-free zone” for all elementary school children.
+In conjunction with the national Blessings in a Backpack organization, the Floyd County Chapter aims to make sure that roughly 1,600 NAFC school children who rely on the federal free and reduced lunch program for their weekly meals, don’t go hungry on the weekend when school is closed.
 Blessings in a Backpack operates at all 9 of the NAFC elementary schools and at Children’s Academy Early Learning Center.

 Floyd County Blessing in a Backpack By the Numbers: